TomasOrdonezG/Spirograph-Maker/README.md

 #### Colour Palette

-While in _Editing Mode_, on the left hand side of the screen you will se many colours.
+In _Editing Mode_, There is a colour palette located on the left hand side of the screen.
 This palette controls the trail colour that the selected node will have when animated.

 #### Speed Slider